 In psychology, black means authority and control.
 In marketing, black can help add luxury and elegance to an item.
 The youth market is attracted to the black color palette, with many businesses opting to use the color to sell their product or service.
 Are you looking to create a dramatic effect in your next video presentation?
 Use black as your primary color with blends of rich, bright colors, such as red, yellow or orange.

 Using the color WHITE in your presentation

-At this point in time, white is one of the most trendiest colours in marketing and presentations.
-Much of this can be credited to Apple’s sleek design, with many other companies following suit.
-White is a clean color.
-It’s calming, simple and efficient.
-That being said, using white on its own in your next video presentation runs the risk of being sterile or boring.

-Result | In psychology, black means authority and control.
-In marketing, black can help add luxury and elegance to an item.
-The youth market is attracted to the black color palette, with many businesses opting to use the color to sell their product or service.
-Are you looking to create a dramatic effect in your next video presentation?
-Use black as your primary color with blends of rich, bright colors, such as red, yellow or orange.

-Using the color WHITE in your presentation

-At this point in time, white is one of the most trendiest colours in marketing and presentations.
+At this point, white is one of the trendiest colors in marketing and presentations.
 Much of this can be credited to Apple’s sleek design, with many other companies following suit.
 White is a clean color.
 It’s calming, simple and efficient.
 That being said, using white on its own in your next video presentation runs the risk of being sterile or boring.